Guiding Diffusion Models with Semantically Degraded Conditions¶

 TL;DR¶

-This paper proposes Condition-Degradation Guidance (CDG), which replaces the null prompt \(\emptyset\) in CFG with a semantically degraded condition \(\boldsymbol{c}_{\text{deg}}\), transforming the guidance paradigm from a coarse-grained "good vs. empty" contrast to a fine-grained "good vs. slightly worse" contrast.
-Through a stratified degradation strategy—first degrading content tokens, then context-aggregating tokens—CDG constructs adaptive negative samples and achieves plug-and-play improvements in compositional generation accuracy on models including SD3, FLUX, and Qwen-Image, with negligible additional overhead.
+Condition-Degradation Guidance (CDG) is proposed to replace the null prompt \(\emptyset\) in CFG with a semantically degraded condition \(\boldsymbol{c}_{\text{deg}}\).
+This shifts the guidance from a coarse "good vs. empty" contrast to a fine-grained "good vs. slightly worse" comparison.
+By employing a hierarchical degradation strategy (degrading content tokens followed by context-aggregating tokens) to construct adaptive negative samples, the method achieves plug-and-play improvements in compositional generation accuracy across models such as SD3, FLUX, and Qwen-Image with near-zero additional overhead.

 Background & Motivation¶